 Inspection of tubes for longitudinal defects: In this example, 16 ultrasonic probes are mounted into one compact probe holder.
 The testing angle is typically chosen to 45° within the tube material.
 Water jet coupling is employed to obtain stable coupling conditions.
 The test tracks of the probes interleave.
 Therefore, full coverage of the entire tube volume is achieved.
-In this case, an additional sensor holder (right side of picture) is provided for eddy current inspection.
+In this example, an additional sensor holder (right side of picture) is mounted for an eddy current inspection.
 Thus, a combined inspection for internal and surface defects is carried out.

-Inspection of tubes with 5 incidence directions: In this example, 5 ultrasonic probes are mounted into each probe holder, which individually may be lowered and lifted for short untested tube ends.
+Inspection of tubes with 5 incidence directions: In this example, 5 ultrasonic probes are mounted into each probe holder.
+Each probe holder is individually lowered and lifted for short untested tube ends.
 Water jet coupling is employed to obtain stable coupling conditions.
 Longitudinal and transverse defects are detected with angular incidence.
 The testing angle is typically chosen to 45° within the tube material.
-Straight beam testing is used to detect laminations and to measure the wall thickness.
+Straight-beam testing is used to detect laminations and to measure the wall thickness.